pughlab/crescent/README.md

 examples
 ================
-Contains documentation associated with `bin/codes`, such as links to example infiles and outfiles
+Contains examples associated with `bin/codes`, such as links to example infiles and outfiles

 Authors
 ================